 Starting with the most recent achievement of our project, SPEAK has launched in another new city, Amadora!
-We are in the process of finding buddies and opening courses, so if you would like to be a part of our project, sign up here!
+We are in the process of finding buddies and opening courses.
+So, if you would like to be a part of our project, sign up here!

 One for Portugal, our very own Salvador Sobral won Eurovision 2017 with the beautiful ballad ‘Amar Pelos Dois’.
 Not only is this a great achievement in itself, it means that this great contest will be held here in Portugal next year!

-After the news that the ‘love locks’ from the Pont des Arts in Paris would be removed due to the immense weight threatening the bridge, they announced that these padlocks would be auctioned off, the proceeds of which being donated to 3 charities focused on helping migrants in the city.
+After the news that the ‘love locks’ from the Pont des Arts in Paris would be removed due to the immense weight threatening the bridge, they announced that these padlocks would be auctioned off.
+The proceeds of which being donated to 3 charities focused on helping migrants in the city.

-Many street names in Spain are still dedicated to fascist leaders from the Civil War era, a haunting period in Spain’s history.
+Many street names in Spain are still dedicated to fascist leaders from the Civil War era.
+A haunting period in Spain’s history.
 However, these streets are being renamed with names of Spanish women, a great step towards equality and a refreshing move away from the memories of the Civil War.

 A plane headed for South Sudan had to implement a crash landing after the pilot overshot the runway, with the plane wing hitting a car and setting alight.
 All 43 crew and passengers were evacuated safely and survived.

-One of the most gender segregated countries in the world has taken a positive step towards gender equality.
+One of the most gender-segregated countries in the world has taken a positive step towards gender equality.
 There are reports that King Salman bin Abdulaziz Al Saud has issued an order for women to have more freedom to use government services, like healthcare and education, without needing the permission of their male guardian.

 Six washing machines and tumble dryers have been donated to the free launderette opened by Pope Francis to help the homeless people of Rome.
-Detergente, fabric softener and irons have also been donated to help Rome’s most vulnerable.
+Detergent, fabric softener and irons have also been donated to help Rome’s most vulnerable.
 This comes in an initiative that has already helped with providing this community with showers, housing and meals for the poorest in the city.